 - Ylang ylang – One of the most well-known aphrodisiac essential oils, ylang ylang has a sweet floral-type aroma.
 In Indonesia, flowers of ylang ylang are laid out on the bed of the bride and groom, as it is believed to help with sexual potency.
 Ylang ylang essential oil is another example of one that can be fully appreciated on its own, or used as a middle and top note in blends.

 - Patchouli – An essential oil with a unique earthy, sweet-spicy aroma, patchouli has long been associated with the 1960s – the decade of free love.
 Because of this, it may work through sense memory for those who survived the 60’s, but it is also a great aphrodisiac oil on its own!

 - Rose – This oil was prized by the ancient Egyptians, Greeks and Romans for its romantic and alluring properties.
-It is incredibly sensual, but of course true rose essential oil is not cheap as it takes around 3,000 kilos of rose blossoms to distill just one kilo of rose oil.
+It is incredibly sensual, but of course true rose essential oil is not cheap as it takes around 3,000 kilos of rose blossoms to distil just one kilo of rose oil.
 So reserve it for someone who’s really worth it!

 - Neroli – This essential oil is derived from the blossoms of the bitter orange tree, which have been used as a symbol of innocence, purity and fertility for hundreds of years.
-Neroli essential oil is intoxicating and has beautiful fresh and floral aroma.
-And surprisingly, despite its floral-type aroma most men find the smell of neroli oil absolutely irresistible!
+Neroli essential oil is intoxicating and has a beautiful fresh and floral aroma.
+And surprisingly, despite its floral-type aroma, most men find the smell of neroli oil absolutely irresistible!

 The easiest way to enjoy the mood-enhancing effects of essential oils is to use a burner or diffuser to disperse their therapeutic effects.
 However, an aromatherapy massage is probably the most enjoyable way for you and your partner to enjoy the seductive power of odours because of the sensuality of touch.